Best eSIMs for the USA in 2025

 Supports 5G networks: | Yes |

-BNESIM – short for Best Network Ever – lives up to its bold name by offering more than just travel data.
-Alongside flexible eSIM plans, it also provides virtual phone numbers, cloud communication tools, and even voice call recording.
-It’s a solid pick if you’re after an all-in-one connectivity solution, not just data on the go.
+BNESIM – short for Best Network Ever – truly lives up to its name by delivering much more than just travel data.
+In addition to flexible eSIM plans, it offers virtual phone numbers, cloud communication features, and voice call recording, though on its master app – Virtual SIM by BNESIM.
+If you’re looking for a comprehensive connectivity package rather than just mobile data, BNESIM is a strong contender.

 BNESIM’s data plans for the US